hknapp518/AzureHoneyPot/README.md

 ![Login to VM successful event ID 4624](https://github.com/hknapp518/AzureHoneyPot/assets/125601731/6910167e-b896-4105-8204-979662fdc43a)
 ![Failed login on purpose looking for event ID 4625 for failed login attempts](https://github.com/hknapp518/AzureHoneyPot/assets/125601731/9b66f421-5255-4e9e-b2c6-999f625581c3)

-Step 3- Ran a PowerShell script to overnight to collect logs for failed RDP attempts and train the extract feature in Log Analytics Workspace.
-Also used an API key from IP Geolocation to get the coordinates from where the attacks were coming from.
+Step 3- I ran a PowerShell script overnight to gather logs for failed RDP attempts, aiming to collect valuable data on potential intrusion attempts.
+I utilized the extract feature in Log Analytics Workspace to efficiently extract and analyze relevant information from these logs.
+Additionally, I employed an API key from IP Geolocation to retrieve geographic coordinates corresponding to the origin of the attacks, enhancing my understanding of the geographic distribution of potential threats
 ![API ipgeolocation to insert into powershell script](https://github.com/hknapp518/AzureHoneyPot/assets/125601731/db0af003-20de-4908-a718-5d49f6361269)

-Step 4- Create a customized a log named "Failed_RDP_with_Geo_CL" in Log Analytics workspace.
-Let my script run overnight and woke up to the following.
+Step 4- Created a customized a log named "Failed_RDP_with_Geo_CL" in Log Analytics workspace.
+Then I let my script run overnight and woke up to the following.
 ![Let my Azure run overnight and woke up to these failed login attempts ](https://github.com/hknapp518/AzureHoneyPot/assets/125601731/56cd0a42-0f4c-42ee-9e57-b5586a2806a5)

 Step 5- Created custom fields running the following script.